kapott/kapott.github.io/content/posts/how to become a hacker.md

 Or the TLDR; Eat, sleep, hack, repeat.

 I'm only half joking.
-From what I remember about the 1990's, the hacker community seemed like it was gatekept by elitist snobs who tried to ward of pimply-faced teens like myself.
+From what I remember about the 1990's, the hacker community seemed to me like it was gatekept by elitist snobs who tried to ward of pimply-faced teens like myself by using platitudes.

 The response to my question of "*how do I learn how to hack?*" was simple and effective - "*Be curious, learn a unix-based operating system, learn to create programs in C and then learn how to break your own programs.
 Then, eventually, you can break other people's programs as well.
 But most of all, be curious".

 "*Be curious*".
-At the time it seemed like a platitude.
-Now, years later, this resonates most of all.
-It's the foundation.
-And this hasn't changed throughout the years.
+Now, more than 20 years later, this resonates most of all.
+It really is the foundation.
+And this hasn't changed.